-Students usually complete the Honors program in four consecutive Winter Sessions, with $\bigstar30$ in each session.
+Students usually complete the Honors program in four consecutive Fall/Winter periods, with $\star 30$ in each Fall/Winter.

 With the prior approval of the Native Studies Honors Advisor, a reduced course load may be taken in extenuating circumstances provided that $\star 9$ is taken in each term.
-Requests to take less than $\star 9$ per term may be considered by the School's Honors Committee in exceptional circumstances; however, a course load of less than \star 9 in each term will not normally be permitted in the Honors program.
+Requests to take less than $\star 9$ per term may be considered by the School's Honors Committee in exceptional circumstances; however, a course load of less than ★9 in each term will not normally be permitted in the Honors program.